-Business insurance is always a good idea for serious players, but even those just getting started might need it to get bigger jobs, sign leases, and even purchase certain types of equipment.
+Business insurance is always a good idea for serious 1099ers, but even those just getting started might need it to get bigger jobs, sign leases, and even purchase certain types of equipment.

-Insuring your business is a huge part of your safety net.
+Insuring yourself is a huge part of your safety net.
 It’s better to invest some money into a solid insurance plan than to be put out of business over something unexpected.
 You need to protect what’s yours if you’re going out on your own.

 As an independent contractor, you’re a free agent.